-According to Cayce, the Essenes not only expected and anticipated the arrival of the Messiah, they also “prepared the way” for Jesus.
+According to Cayce, the Essenes expected the arrival of the Messiah and “prepared the way” for Jesus.
 They were “a group of individuals sincere in their purpose, and yet not orthodox as to the rabbis of that particular period.”
 John the Baptist and Jesus were both raised with Essenes although “John was more the Essene than Jesus.
 For Jesus held rather to the spirit of the law, and John to the letter of same.”
 Cayce claimed that the Essenes were not a monolithic group, but had internal “divisions,” and it was among a special inner group of Essenes that the most rigorous preparations were made for the advent of the Messiah:

 In the days when there had been more and more of the leaders